tobiasbiegert/potential-crps/wb2/README.md

 --autoscaling_algorithm=THROUGHPUT_BASED
 ```
 For the deterministic ERA5 climatology this is done locally using DirectRunner since the forecasts are locally in `./data/`.
-But this can be done for every model if no GCP should be used.
+But this can be done for every model if GCP is not accessible.
 ```bash
 python pc/compute_pc.py \
 --prediction_path=/data/era5_climatology_forecasts.zarr \